paulross/skiplist/docs/source/design.rst

 As the recursion unwinds node that data at each level of ``E`` is used to swap node pointers and adjust the widths of node C. Finally ``HED`` can drop one level before deleting ``E``.

+A more detailed description of the algorithm used for each method is in the :ref:`skiplist-cpp-api-label`

 =====================================
 Implementation Notes
 =====================================